HH197/Unsupervised-cell-population-identification/README.md

 ### Vanilla AutoEncoder

+We trained the vanilla autoencoder using the method described in (link).
+The following figure shows the train and test losses during the training process:

 We applied K-means to the latent space.
 The NMI, ARI, and ASW scores are 0.48, 0.31, and 0.27, respectively, showing that we have not achieved high accuracy in the task of cell identification.
 Therefore, we tried a deep autoencoder for dimension reduction.

 ### Deep AutoEncoder

+We trained the deep autoencoder using the method described in (link).
+The following figure shows the train and test losses during the training process:

 We applied K-means to the latent space.
 The NMI, ARI, and ASW scores are 0.79, 0.73, and 0.24, respectively, showing that we have achieved high accuracy in the task of cell identification.